ulianadzoba/time_calculator/README.md

 ## Usage

-Visit `/time_calculator/calculator` and select terget date
+Visit `/time_calculator/calculator` and select birthday

 or